Loading...

 I didn't set out to become a yoga teacher.
 I'd always enjoyed exercise, but when life hit me with a serious health issue and devastating family trauma, I needed something that actually worked - not just something that sounded nice in theory.

-I'm over sixty and a self-described rebel.
+I'm almost seventy and a self-described rebel.
 I've never taken well to dogma or hierarchy, and I don't teach that way either.
 I don't stand above my students dispensing wisdom - I practice alongside you, learning as much as I teach.

 I encourage everyone to approach each session as if it's their first time, with a beginner's mind.
 Instead of trying to achieve the "perfect" pose, notice what's actually there - in your breath, your body, your emotions, your energy.
 This is how you get to understand yourself on a deeper level, without the ego-driven nonsense that can turn yoga into just another thing you're not good enough at.